Vyral/bryan-colemere-recruiting/_drafts/checking-in-with-top-producer-lorna-davis.md

 {% include youtube.html %}

+<center><em>Lorna Davis recently sat down to share some of her success secrets with us.
+Take a listen for yourself.</em></center>

-Colemere Realty is proud to have so many top-producing agents working as part of our team, and today we’ve decided to feature just one of these incredible professionals: Lorna Davis.
+<br>Colemere Realty is proud to have so many top-producing agents working as part of our team, and today we’ve decided to feature just one of these incredible professionals: Lorna Davis.

 As a mother and a real estate professional, Lorna makes it a priority to keep her work-life balance in check, and the results have been astounding.
 On top of having an incredible family, Lorna has doubled her business each year since joining Colemere Realty.